mcfrith/tandem-genotypes/README.md

     grep "coding" tg.txt | tandem-genotypes-plot - coding.pdf

+### Expected coverage drop for longer repeats

+Longer repeats are likely to be fully covered by fewer reads.
+You can show the expected drop in coverage, for a set of reads (in FASTA or FASTQ format):

+    tandem-genotypes-plot --reads myseq.fa tg.txt

+This shows the expected coverage drop as a gray line (whose absolute height is meaningless, only its relative height within each histogram is meaningful).

 ## Tandem repeat input

 You can supply tandem repeat locations by any of these files (which